A long-running query that monitors the HealthKit store and updates your app when the HealthKit store saves or deletes a matching sample.

 - watchOS 2.0+

 Observer queries set up a long-running task on a background queue.
-This task watches the HealthKit store, and alerts you whenever matching data is saved to or removed from the store.
-Observer queries let your app respond to changes made by other apps and devices.
+This task watches the HealthKit store, and alerts you when the store saves or removes matching data.
+Your app uses observer queries to respond to changes made by other apps and devices.

 Using Observer Queries

 You create an observer query by calling the

 init(sample initializer.
 After the query is instantiated, you run it by calling the HealthKit store’s